bitnami/charts/bitnami/elasticsearch/README.md

 This chart uses a **privileged** initContainer to change those settings in the Kernel by running: `sysctl -w vm.max_map_count=262144 && sysctl -w fs.file-max=65536`.
 You can disable the initContainer using the `sysctlImage.enabled=false` parameter.

+### Enable bundled Kibana

+This Elasticsearch chart contains Kibana as subchart, you can enable it just setting the `kibana.enabled=true` parameter.
+If you want to modify the `nameOverride` parameter in the Elasticsearch chart, you also need to set the same value for the `kibana.nameOverride` in order to use the same value in both charts.

 ## Persistence

 The [Bitnami Elasticsearch](https://github.com/bitnami/bitnami-docker-elasticsearch) image stores the Elasticsearch data at the `/bitnami/elasticsearch/data` path of the container.